SkylineCommunications/dataminer-docs/release-notes/DxMs/coregateway_change_log.md

 #### 13 March 2024 - Fix - CoreGateway 2.14.6 - Issues with dataminer.services features when DMA alias contained spaces [ID_39107]

-Since CoreGateway 2.13.0 (and CloudGateway 2.11.0), dataminer.services features like Remote Access and Catalog deployments wouldn't work if the [DMA alias defined in DataMiner.xml](xref:Changing_the_name_of_a_DMA#configuring-an-alias-in-dataminerxml) contained one or more spaces.
+Since CoreGateway 2.13.0 (and CloudGateway 2.11.0), dataminer.services features like Remote Access and Catalog deployments did not work correctly if the [DMA alias defined in DataMiner.xml](xref:Changing_the_name_of_a_DMA#configuring-an-alias-in-dataminerxml) contained one or more spaces.
 This issue has been resolved.

 #### 13 March 2024 - Enhancement - CoreGateway 2.14.6 - Dependencies updated [ID_39055]